Tristahu6/R/README.md

 - Evaluate the service demand in potential neighborhoods.
 - Assess the expected growth of the real estate market.
 - Determine whether the business can operate profitably with an acceptable level of revenue.
-- Develop a sound plan of action and recommendations for whether to open up an office in a chosen neighborhood based on the above factors.
+- Develop a sound plan of action and recommendations for whether to open up an office in a chosen neighborhood based on operational efficiency and resource planning (personnel and office cost)

 ## Project Details